What is Aadhar Card?

 There might be times when Aadhar card details need to be changed.
 For instance, any change in the address recorded in the card, phone number, name, etc. might happen and when these changes happen, the Aadhar card should be updated with the changed detail.
 A change in the details in the Aadhar card can be done online or offline.
 Online changes can be done by visiting the UIDAI website.
 Here are the processes for each –

 Aadhar card linking

 Linking of Aadhar card has become necessary in many instances like in case of a bank account, PAN card, insurance policies, investments, etc. Aadhar card linking is an easy process which can be done online using your Aadhar card number and registered mobile number.
-You would just have to enter your Aadhar card number and an OTP would be sent to your registered mobile number.
+You would just have to enter your Aadhar card number and an OTP will be sent to your registered mobile number.
 Once you enter the OTP, the linking process would be completed.

 Here are the different processes of linking Aadhar to various avenues –

 To link your Aadhar card with your bank account, there are various ways.
 You can link through net banking facility available with your bank account, by visiting the branches of the bank, through the bank’s ATM, by sending a SMS, through phone banking facility or by using the mobile application of your bank.